mapbender/mapbender-documentation/en/backend/applications/layerset.rst

 Further information
 -------------------

-* You can find information about using layersets in the :ref:`Quickstart <quickstart>`.
+* You can find information about using layersets under Quickstart chapter :ref:`en/quickstart:4.
+Configure Sources`.

-* Further tips on manipulating WMS can be found in the :ref:`FAQs <faq>`.
+* Further tips on manipulating WMS can be found under :ref:`en/faq:performance`.

-* The relevance of layersets for the display in the layertree is described in the Thematic Layers section of the `layertree documentation <../basic/layertree#workflow-thematic-layertree>`_.
+* The relevance of layersets for the display in the layertree is described under :ref:`en/elements/basic/layertree:Workflow thematic Layertree`.

-* Disabling one or more layersets for an application is possible in its `Map element <../basic/map>`_ settings.
+* Disabling one or more layersets for an application is possible in its :ref:`map` settings.

 * Likewise, individual thematic layersets can be (de)activated via checkbox in the layerset configuration so that they are (not) visible in the map on application startup.